Skip to content

 Non-oil economy

-Projected Saudi-entity revenue at Expansion
+Projected Saudi-entity revenue by 2029

 SAR 834.7M